 Bournville Covid-19 Response & Support from Bournville Hub

 Bournville Hub are working very closely with local Community Stakeholders so that we can identify and swiftly meet immediate needs.
-For example, Bournville Hub brought together a group of local community groups to arrange delivery of emergency food parcels when supermarkets were lacking stock and people couldn’t get an online delivery.
+For example, Bournville Hub brought together a group of local community groups to arrange delivery of food parcels.

-On this page you will find key information – whether you are a Street Champion or a local resident.
+On this page you will find key information.
 We list FAQs and we signpost lots of local services.
 Our hope is that you can easily find the help you may need.

 With our very best wishes,